 Sadly, yes, this one is actually true.
-But the child didn't choke on the fidget spinner itself, but on a gear she had removed from the spinner.
-The child had taken apart the fidget spinner with the intent on cleaning it.
-She put a gear in her mouth to clean it off (I wont even touch on that) and she swallowed the piece which ended up lodged in her esophagus.
+But the child didn't choke on the fidget spinner itself, but on a gear that she had removed from the spinner.
+The child had taken apart the fidget spinner with the intent of cleaning it.
+She put a gear in her mouth to clean it off (I won't even touch on that) and she swallowed the piece which ended up lodged in her esophagus.
 The child went on to have surgery to have it removed.

 Later, the mother shared her tale on Facebook which brought a lot of negative attention to the spinners.
 It is true that if your child is able to take the pieces apart, and has a history of putting things in their mouths, you should probably either forgo the spinner or pay extra attention.